Who are Davis Bell McCraith?

 Richard has particular experience of marketing and recruitment, and also has the practical ability to balance the competing challenges and needs of a business.

 His business acumen clearly deserted him though when he took on a "money pit" of a house to restore, just because it had a wine cellar!
-He enjoys mountain biking and motorsport and is a sucker for Pomerol and new world wines with big flavours.
+He enjoys mountain biking and motorsport and is a sucker for Pomerol and new world Chardonnay.

 James loves White Burgundy and is currently discovering a great passion for Italian Reds, particularly Barbera.

 A keen triathlete, representing GB in 2007/8 , he has also run ultra-marathons.
 Naturally, James is a super-fit chap who doesn’t indulge in the office biscuits.